devpro/mongodb-atlas-dotnet-client/README.md

 ### How to install

-As a requirement, you only have to install the latest [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) (open source tool with a minimzed footprint).
+As a requirement, you only have to install the latest [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) (open source tool with a minimized footprint).

-As a .NET global tool, `mdbatlas` is installed from the Nuget package:
+As a .NET global tool, `mdbatlas` is installed from the NuGet package:

 ```bash
 dotnet tool install --global mdbatlas